s7jaweig/EXML-WS-23-24---Planet-V2/README.md

 ### Sliding BlackBox

 The Sliding BlackBox approach follows the strategy of covering a part of the raw image with a black box.
 To do this, a black box slides over the raw image step by step in columns and rows.
 The black box slides over the image in vertically and horizontally direction with a 50% overlap in each case.
 This creates a data set of images with the black box always placed in a different position.
 Together with the raw image, the data set is then applied to the PlaNet.
 For the raw image, the geocell with the highest probability is detected.
-The scores for all images in the data set predicted by the PlaNet in relation to the previously detected geocell are saved and provided for the creation of the heat map.
+The scores for all images in the data set predicted by the PlaNet in relation to the previously detected geocell are saved and provided for the creation of the heatmap.
 Each area of the hea tmap is colored according to its score.
 For better visualization, the display is converted to relative values and a suitable colour gradient is used.
 Areas that are likely to have a greater influence on the neural network's decision are colored yellow.
 Less important image areas are colored purple.

 ### Superpixel